 Dental bonding is a great option for many individuals on a moderate budget.
 During this process, a tooth colored resin is applied over teeth that are damaged or discolored and then hardened with an ultraviolet light or laser, causing the material to bond to the surface of the tooth.
 Once bonded, your dentist will polish, shape, and trim the material to its desired appearance.
 Bonding can help to improve the appearance of decayed, chipped, misshapen, or cracked teeth and is an alternative to silver or amalgam fillings.
 Quicker and cheaper than many alternatives, bonding typically costs between $100 and $400 a tooth and can be done in less than an hour!

-There are cosmetic options for almost any budget and your dentist can help point you in the direction of a solution that’s best for you!
+There are cosmetic options for almost any budget and your cosmetic dentist in Hyde Park can help point you in the direction of a solution that’s best for you!

-To schedule a cosmetic dentistry consultation, give us a call at Manus Dental in Yorkville, Lake Zurich, or Hyde Park today!
+To schedule a cosmetic dentistry consultation, give us a call at Manus Dental in Yorkville, Lake Zurich, or our Hyde Park dental office today!